TalhaIsrar/Memory_Protection_Codes/src/hamming_sec/README.md

 ## 🤝 Contributions

 Pull requests, feature additions, and bug reports are welcome.
-Let us know if you'd like to contribute diagrams, testbenches, or extensions!
+Let me know if you'd like to contribute diagrams, testbenches, or extensions!